 Wave Optics has developed a patented waveguide technology designed to make augmented reality accessible and scalable; the technology doesn’t require prisms, mirrors or scarce materials, so it offers economies of scale.

-Also attending Pitch@Palace, and eligible for the People’s Choice award voted by the broader public, are two ventures supported by the Accelerate Cambridge programme at the Cambridge Judge Entrepreneurship Centre – Satavia and Swift Molecular Diagnostics.
+Also attending Pitch@Palace, and eligible for the People’s Choice award voted by the broader public, are 2 ventures supported by the Accelerate Cambridge programme at the Cambridge Judge Entrepreneurship Centre – Satavia and Swift Molecular Diagnostics.

 Satavia has developed environmental awareness solutions for the aviation market, combining meteorology with big data and 3-D visualisation technology, while Swift Molecular Diagnostics has developed devices for accurate and low-cost genetic detection that does not require laboratory facilities or trained personnel.